n17r4m/mpyx/README.md

 "into a zipped array"

 Print(prefix = None)
-"A simple pass-through that prints out what it recieves"
+"A simple pass-through that prints out what it receives"

 Stamp(pre = "Processing item")
 "A simple debug counter to to track items in the workflow"